wittigole/internship_usm/README.md

 # Project Overview on my internship at USM (LMU Munich, 2024)

 Note: As this also shows the progress I made during the internship, some plots in the beginning might be outdated.
 For now, I decided to keep them so I can see what improved over time.
 I might delete those figures at the end of the internship.
+Values like R<sub>500</sub> always refer to the critical density, not the mean density, i.e. R<sub>500</sub> = R<sub>500,crit</sub>, M<sub>200</sub> = M<sub>200,crit</sub> etc.

 ## Getting familiar with the topic and the data